Skip to Content

 My version is very much lighter than some, taking a great deal of inspiration from my rabbit cacciatore recipe.

-This like that recipe, this version uses white wine rather than the more often seen red wine.
+This version uses white wine rather than the more often-seen red wine.
 I also scale back the tomatoes a great deal to avoid it becoming a tomato and chicken stew.

 Don’t worry though if you have a bottle of red wine you must check out my classic coq au vin recipe.